A guide to business expenses when you’re self-employed

 Legal and financial expenses

 You may need to hire a lawyer or accountant to assist with the running of your business.
+If you’re running a limited company, then by law you need an accountant to sign off on your annual accounts.
 The costs of these services are included as allowable expenses as long as they’re business-related.

 Business bank accounts don’t tend to be completely free, but you can claim allowable expenses for:

 What if I use something for both my business and personal reasons?

 This might occur if you use your personal mobile phone for business calls.
 In this case, you can only claim allowable expenses for the costs relating to your business.
 Taking the example of your mobile phone, if 50% of the cost relates to the business, then you can deduct 50% as allowable expenses.

 What if I work from home?